 Tall toilets trusted by thousands in the U.S. and Canada.
-All inclusive, all built-in price of $539
+Order $539 (tax included) | Free shipping

 Installation

 Video #1: Assembling tall toilet.
-15 minute video covers multiple details: a) assembling the tank (see Video #2 below for detailed instructions of connecting actuator to the handle/lever correctly; b) installing tank to bowl connectors and a rubber gasket; c) mounting the tank onto the bowl.
+This 15 minute video covers multiple details: a) assembling the tank (see Video #2 below for detailed instructions of connecting actuator to the handle/lever correctly; b) installing tank to bowl connectors and a rubber gasket; c) mounting the tank onto the bowl.
 Process covered in both video #1 and video #2 (see below) should take 1 hour.

 Click PLAY and enter FULL SCREEN to enlarge video